|

 information.
 You can get a taste of code breaking

-excitement by visiting our Enigma Cipher Challenge,
+excitement by visiting our Enigma Cipher Challenge.

-and create your own codebreaking challenge at school,
+codebreaking challenge at school, where the students get

-where the students get the key settings to decipher an
+the key settings to decipher an encrypted message that

-encrypted message that contains an important historical
+contains an important historical event.
+Let them then

-make a paper version of the
+research that history.
+You can even make a paper version of the

 Enigma